King Fire

 The 2014 King Fire was a large wildfire in El Dorado County, California, which burned 97717 acres primarily in the Eldorado National Forest.
 The wildfire started on September 13, 2014, near Pollock Pines, California, to the east of Sacramento.
 The ensuing fire suppression effort, which cost more than $100 million and engaged more than 8,000 personnel at its peak, allowed for the full containment of the King Fire by October 9, 2014.
 Despite the size and ferocity of the fire, it caused no deaths.
 Eighty structures were destroyed, the majority of them outbuildings.
 The King Fire was determined to have been caused by an act of arson and a suspect was swiftly apprehended and convicted in 2016.

 Background

 Much of the Eldorado National Forest where the King Fire burned had no recent fire history.
 The last major wildfire there had been the Cleveland Fire in 1992, which burned roughly 22500 acres.

+The Eldorado National Forest was under drought conditions, which would increase the severity of the fire.